 Yes!
 Simply eliminate the almonds and replace them with the same amounts of seeds and dried fruit.

 Yes!
-Don’t skip this step as it releases some of the oils and adds so much flavor.
+Please don’t skip this step; it releases some of the oils and adds flavor.

 No, as they will not roast evenly.
-In fact, the smaller pieces might get burned.
+The smaller pieces might get burned.

 Almond treats